Anne Hathaway

 'The Princess Diaries' Elevated Anne Hathaway to Stardom Instantly

-As she continued to evolve in her career, Hathaway went on to perform lead roles in the children's movie "Ella Enchanted" (2004) and the sequel "The Princess Diaries 2: Royal Engagement" (2004).
-Reflecting on this period in her life, she remarked in an interview, "You can only play princesses while you're still a young woman — until playing such roles begins to feel awkward.
-These are delightful roles, and I felt it was imperative to relish them as much as possible while I could.
-Eventually, one must move on to portray drug addicts, prostitutes, and virtuous characters — roles that garner Oscars."
+Building on her success, Hathaway starred in the family film "Ella Enchanted" (2004) and the sequel "The Princess Diaries 2: Royal Engagement" (2004).
+Looking back on this time, she said in an interview, "You can only play princesses while you're still young — until it starts to feel awkward.
+These are wonderful roles, and I felt I had to enjoy them as much as possible while I could.
+Eventually, you have to move on to play drug addicts, prostitutes, and virtuous characters — the roles that win Oscars."

 A Still from 'The Princess Diaries'